 2. Show interior design websites and blogs that you frequent

 Another great way to show a designer your style is by taking them to a website that you love.
 Think about websites of your favourite bloggers, furniture stores and magazines.
 From there, the designer can not only gauge colours you like, but also understand patterns and styles that you may be drawn to as well.
 I’ve stumbled upon hundreds of interior design websites and blogs, each with its own aesthetic.

-Something drew you to the design and layout and caught your eye.
-Take note next time you’re browsing so you can show your designer what kind of space you want: fully packed, minimized, colourful, black and white… the options are endless.
+Something drew you to the designs presented on that site that caught your eye.
+Take note next time you’re browsing so you can show your designer what kind of space you want: fully packed, minimal, colourful, black and white… the options are endless.

 3. Look to designers whose style you adore